alvinsleek/pinterest-social-app/README.md

 This project is a social networking site built with React, JavaScript, and JSON Server.
 It allows users to create, edit, like, and delete posts, as well as comment on other users' posts.
 The site supports the posting of text, images, or both, and the initial design for the site was created in Figma.

 # Features
-1. Users can create, edit, and delete posts.
+1.Users can create, edit, and delete posts.

-3. Users can like and comment on other users' posts.
+2.Users can like and comment on other users' posts.

-5. Posts can contain text, images, or both.
+3.Posts can contain text, images, or both.

-7. The site has a responsive design, and the layout was created using Figma.
+4..The site has a responsive design, and the layout was created using Figma.

 # Built With
 React - JavaScript library for building user interfaces